casperr2k/raiden-bot-wazuh-telegram/README.md

 You can get decoders and rules for Kaspersky <a href=https://github.com/casperr2k/KSC_decoders_and_rules_for_Wazuh>here</a>

+You can get decoders and rules for AlertCenter <a href=https://github.com/casperr2k/wazuh-alertcenter-decoder-and-rules>here</a>

 <b>What's already done:</b>

 - Kaspersky alerts based on custom rules